 Safety depends on correct dosage and administration, exactly as your veterinarian prescribed.
 Tell your veterinarian about other health conditions your pet has or medications they may be taking.

+For oral use in cats only.
 May cause serious effects on liver, blood and immune systems.
 Use extreme caution in animals with anemia, liver diseases or any immune problems.
 Not for use in animals that are hypersensitive to methimazole.

 May be used in pregnant animals, but use extreme caution as it may cause thyroid problems in the babies.
 After receiving colostrum, kittens should be placed on a milk replacer to lessen absorption of methimazole.